infinum/Retromock/SPECIFICATION.md

   }
 }
 ```
-2. Create a `Retromock` instance and add body factory.
-Note: Body factory class cannot be annonymous class because you need to reference it later on.
+2. Create a `Retromock` instance and add a body factory.
+Note: Body factory class cannot be annonymous class because it is referenced later on.
 ```java
 Retromock retromock = new Retromock.Builder()
   .retrofit(retrofit)
   .addBodyFactory(new ResourceBodyFactory())
   .build();
 ```
-3. In the service set your body factory class in `@MockResponse` annotation.
+3. Set body factory implementation class with `bodyFactory` parameter.
 ```java
 public interface Service {